Medical assistance is the best career to step foot into if you are interested in entering the healthcare industry.

 States that Allow Medical Assistants to Start IVs With Special Certifications or Training

-In states where medical assistants are permitted to start intravenous (IV) lines, it is crucial for them to receive proper training in order to develop the necessary skills and techniques.
+In states where medical assistants are permitted to start intravenous (IV) lines, they must receive proper training to develop the necessary skills and techniques.
 This training is essential to ensure patient safety and prevent the risk of injury or infection.

 Also see: Medical Assistant Skills